Luis Pérez-Oramas

 Luis Pérez-Oramas (August 7, 1960 in Caracas) is a Venezuelan/American poet, art historian and curator.
-He is the author of eleven poetry books, seven recollections of essays, and numerous art exhibition catalogs.
-He has contributed as Op-Ed author to national newspapers in Venezuela (El Nacional and El Universal) as well as to various literary and art magazines in the U.S, Latin America and Europe.
+He is the author of twelve poetry books, seven recollections of essays, and numerous art exhibition catalogs.
+He has contributed as Op-Ed author to national newspapers in Venezuela such as El Nacional and El Universal as well as to various literary and art magazines in the U.S., Latin America and Europe.

 Early life

 He studied Comparative Literature in Caracas at the Andrés Bello Catholic University, graduating Summa Cum Laude after writing a thesis on the Mexican poet José Gorostiza.
 Later he pursued his studies in Philosophy and Art History in Toulouse and Paris (France), receiving a Ph.D. from the School for Advanced Studies in the Social Sciences (EHHSS, Paris) in 1994, under the direction of Louis Marin and Hubert Damisch, after completing his doctoral dissertation on Diego Velazquez.

 He was a member of Grupo Guaire, in Venezuela, and took part at the Taller Calicanto under the direction of the Venezuelan poet Antonia Palacios, thereafter successfully pursuing his literary production to critical acclaim.